 In all states considering either the legalization of medical or recreational marijuana by 2020, industry sales could likely reach $35 billion.
 This means that those who want to vape hemp flowers or cannabis flowers are going to begin demanding the same tech from dry herb vaporizers and concentrate pens that they want from standard vaping mods.
 People looking for discreet consumption of cannabis have been a driving factor in the growth of this sector of the vaping industry.

 Innovators have introduced vaporizers that can give the consumer the choice of vaping dry herb, oil concentrates, or wax concentrates with a simple switch of the chamber or tank.

 Consider also that Apple recently applied for a patent for vaporizer technology.
 Because this is outside the company’s normal purview, many are speculating that the company is looking to get into the cannabis vaporizer game.
 We already have vaporizers that have apps for use on both iPhone and Android, now imagine a vaping device that is as sleek as a smartphone.

 Continued Growth of the Industry

-An industry expected to be worth $61 million by 2025 doesn’t report those kinds of gains by remaining stagnant.
+An industry expected to be worth $61 billion by 2025 doesn’t report those kinds of gains by remaining stagnant.
 As more smokers realize the potential health benefits of putting down analog cigarettes and picking up vaping, the industry looks to be one of continued growth.
 In part, innovation will always be a driving factor in that growth.